justvanrossum/fontgoggles/docsSource/index.md

 and the Glyph list contains a column named “cluster” that shows the cluster number for each glyph.
 For more in-depth information see the [HarfBuzz documentation](https://harfbuzz.github.io/clusters.html).
-Selecting a character or glyph will select the entire cluster in the opposite list.
+Selecting a character or glyph in one list will select the entire cluster in the other list.

 Both lists can be scrolled horizontally or resized to reveal more information.